 Keep in mind that never put your face near to the jump starter or car battery because it’s hazardous.

 As a first step, define the positive terminal (can be a “+” or “P” sign) and the negative terminal (can be a “-” or “N” symbol) on the car battery.
-And on jump starter, the positive cable is colored in a red and negative cable is in black.
+And on the jump starter, the positive cable is colored in red and the negative cable is in black.